 Ice cream consumption continues to increase, as do the reasons it increases.
 During the pandemic, with people looking for anything to assuage them during the confusing times of Covid, comfort foods like ice cream sales increased.
-And as the pandemic wound down, millions of people who had either ventured back to ice cream or continued enjoying it now found—and demanded–new reasons to keep up the growth and with growth comes an increased demand for dairy and related aspects of the category, including supply and delivery.
+And as the pandemic wound down, millions of people who had either ventured back to ice cream or continued enjoying it now found—and demanded–new reasons to keep up the growth.
+With growth comes an increased demand for dairy and related aspects of the category, including supply and delivery.

 Some of those reasons ice cream continues to be popular include focus on adding health-aware emphasis, flavor innovation, and new “delivery” channels like new stores and partnerships.